 The following are a number of questions to be used as a working outline in maneuvering through these scenarios.
 Each requires input and shared conversation with a guide or mentor to monitor and direct the conversations and the powerful emotions they

 I have been a geriatric mental health clinician since 2010.
-One of the most complex and perplexing conditions that I have seen in those 65 and older is delirium.
-Of the troubling “3Ds” (Delirium, Depression and Dementia) often found in
+One of the most complex and perplexing conditions that I have seen in those 65 and older is delirium and it's confusion.
+Of the troubling “3Ds” (Delirium, Depression and Dementia)

 I work in Geriatric Mental Health.
 I see all kinds of people in my practice, and surprisingly I am rarely asked questions about preventative health measures when it comes to maintaining and improving brain health.
 One day I was asked by